Cutter

 The full review

-A 15% DEET aerosol aimed at active use that lands a clear recommended.
+Aimed at active use, this 15% DEET aerosol lands a clear recommended.
 DEET's definitive evidence and clean skin safety carry the verdict, with all 4 audited claims holding up.
-The mid-range concentration gives a moderate window: we model 3 to 4 hours of complete mosquito protection and 2 to 3 against ticks, enough for a workout or a few hours outdoors before reapplying.
-Effectiveness and transparency are the main limiters, the latter because the inert list is not disclosed.
-The sweat-resistant build is the real draw for sports rather than any unusually long protection, plus the usual DEET care around plastics.
+The mid-range concentration gives a solid window: our model reads 3 to 4 hours of complete mosquito protection and a longer 4 to 6 hours against ticks, enough for a workout or an afternoon outdoors before reapplying.
+Effectiveness on the mosquito side and transparency are the main limiters, the latter because the inert list is not disclosed.
+The sweat-resistant build is the real draw for sports rather than any unusually long window, plus the usual DEET care around plastics.

 Scorecard